By John D. Schulz, Contributing Editor,

 Previously, Edward Don had been using about eight LTL carriers.
 Those incumbent carriers were invited to resubmit bids using the Freedom Logistics program.
 Blattner says that one of the principal benefits for the carriers was the ability to receive accurate and complete information up front.
-First, it analyzes the shipper’s own freight history to determine shipping lanes, volumes, and carriers employed.
-Then it develops a unique “freight profile” by examining the type of freight shipped.
+This was provided by first analyzing the shipper’s own freight history to determine shipping lanes, volumes, and carriers employed.
+Then a unique “freight profile” was developed by examining the type of freight shipped.

 Operationally, carriers had to be told exactly what was expected—and vice versa.
 Blattner says that “getting to each other from operational standpoint” was the biggest hurdle.
 That was overcome through the diligence of Edward Don’s DC personnel becoming open to working with new carriers, and their new ways of conducting business and operations.

 According to Blattner, the savings were significant.
-Last year, company officials reported that they saved 7 percent on their LTL freight spend, while its savings over five years have been nearly 12 percent on a sustained basis.
+Over five years they've saved nearly 12 percent on a sustained basis.
 “I’m really not surprised by the results, but I’m definitely pleased by it,” says Blattner.